 Australia Securities & Investments Commission also has various enforcement powers, whereby the ASIC Act directs Australia Securities & Investments Commission to ‘take whatever action it can take, and is necessary, in order to enforce and give effect to the laws of the Commonwealth that confers functions and powers on it’.
 These powers are used to deal with unlawful conduct, recover money and deter future unlawful activity.
 Potential breaches of the law are brought to ASIC’s attention though:

-- Reports of misconduct form members of the public;
+- Reports of misconduct from members of the public;

 - Referrals from other regulators